 Alabama has two passenger trains which serve the state operated by Amtrak.
 The Crescent serves stations at Tuscaloosa, Birmingham, and Anniston while the Sunset Limited serves Mobile to the south.

 Alaska Passenger Train Travel

 Alaska's passenger train services are provided entirely by the state-owned Alaska Railroad, which also operates freight service.
-For more information about riding the railroad please click here.

 Arizona Passenger Train Travel